hmrc/excise-movement-control-system-api/README.md

 #### Create a movement

 1. Open Postman
-2. you can create your own request for the Draft Movement endpoint or you can import the postman json file that is in the excise-movement-control-system-api repo.
+2. You can create your own request for the Draft Movement endpoint or you can import. the postman json file that is in the emcs-api-eis-stub repo.
-3. If you import the postman json file in the repo once imported
+3. If you import the postman json file in the repo once imported.
-4. click on the **EMCSApiPollingScenarios** workflow
+4. Click on the **EMCSApiPollingScenarios** workflow.
-5. Select the **Variables** tab on the right windows
+5. Select the **Variables** tab on the right windows.
-6. Enter the Excise Number
+6. Enter the Excise Number.
-7. Enter the access token
+7. Enter the access token.
-8. Enter the ClientId.
-Notice there are three client ID, so you may generate different one or you can use the same one.
+8. Enter the ClientId that was generated previously in the steps above.
-9. Right click the **EMCSApiPollingScenarios** workflow
+9. Right click the **EMCSApiPollingScenarios** workflow.
-10. Select **Run Collection**
+10. Select **Run Collection**.
-11. Press the **Run EMCSApiPollingScenarios**" button
+11. Press the **Run EMCSApiPollingScenarios**" button.
-12. You should see a response that contain the boxId for each IE815 submission
+12. You should see a response that contains the boxId for each IE815 submission.

 Remember if you do not use the **SubmitDraftOfMovement** scenarion you need to add the ClientId to the header when you submit an IE815.